ariear/epictetus/src/pages/posts/the-more-important-the-rest.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'The More Important the Work, the More Important the Rest'
 pubDate: 2021-06-17
-description: "Suitable Quality is determined by product users, clients or customers, not by society in general.
-For example, a low priced product may be viewed as having high."
+description: "Suitable Quality is determined by product users, clients or customers, not by society in general."
 author:
   photo: "https://epictetus-psi.vercel.app/pp/mama.jpg"
   name: "Esther Howard"